 Non-executive directors, received a fixed fee for their services of \$36,000 per annum (excl.
 GST) for services performed.
 Mr Frank Hurley is paid an additional \$14,000 per annum as Chairman of the Board.
-No remuneration was paid to Mr Stuart Richardson, Mr Jeremy Bond or Mr Benjamin Bussell during the year while the Company remained suspended from trading on the ASX.
-Payment of Director fees to Mr Stuart Richardson resumed on completion of the Lunalite acquisition.
 There are currently no Executive Directors employed by the Group.

-The Group has provided variable remuneration incentive schemes to certain Non-Executive Directors associated with the acquisition of Lunalite as detailed in Note 26.
+The Group has provided variable remuneration incentive schemes to certain Non-Executive Directors associated with the acquisition of Lunalite as detailed in Note 27.
 There are no termination or retirement benefits for non-executive directors (other than statutory superannuation).